Three people carry a large bag down the beach during a cleanup.

 The project will engage 20 local businesses in the Parley AIR Hospitality Program, which will reduce the plastic waste produced by 50% by minimizing the use of plastic products and promoting alternatives, where possible.
 The project will also increase awareness and education in 80% of the overall hospitality businesses within the area.
 Project partners are focusing on businesses including hotels, restaurants, night clubs, and bars, as well as other tourism industry businesses.
 Each successful pilot business that is trained on reducing the overall use of plastic products in their practices will receive an AIR Hospitality certification.

-Beyond business programs, the project will also support installation of 10 public information boards to increase awareness of local plastic exclusion zones, as well as the AIR program.
-Created by the State of Quintana Roo in 2019, plastic exclusion zones prohibit certain single-use plastic items in the state, including foodware items like straws, plates, and cutlery, among other items of concern.
+Beyond business programs, the project will also support installation of 10 public information boards to increase awareness of the AIR program.
 These education and outreach efforts will be supported by 16 local cleanup events to further raise awareness and reinforce community connections to the issue.